Privacy Policy

 Lapis does not "sell" or "share" personal data as defined by California or similar state privacy statutes, but we honour any applicable opt-out rights.
 To exercise any right, email contact@trylapis.com with sufficient information to verify your identity, and we will respond within the timeframe mandated by law.

 The Services target professional users and are not intended for anyone under sixteen years of age.
-We do not knowingly collect personal data from minors.
-If you learn that a child has provided data to Lapis, contact privacy@trylapis.com so that we can delete it promptly.
+We do not collect any personal data related to any individual.
+If you learn that a child has provided data to Lapis, contact contact@trylapis.com so that we can delete it promptly.

 Our websites and products may offer links or connections to services operated by third parties.
 Your interactions with those services are subject to their privacy practices, not ours.
 Review their policies before sharing information.